UVP-Tools/UVP-Tools/README.md

 Structure of UVP Tools source code:
 UVP-tools-linux-src-2.2.0.xxx
-â”œâ”€â”€ bin/             # Directory that stores tools required for installing and using UVP Tools, such as the tool used for acquiring Linux distribution information and the disk hot-plug tool.
+©À©¤©¤ bin/             # Directory that stores tools required for installing and using UVP Tools, such as the tool used for acquiring Linux distribution information and the disk hot-plug tool.

-â”œâ”€â”€ build_tools      # Scripts used for building the UVP Tools package.
+©À©¤©¤ build_tools      # Scripts used for building the UVP Tools package.

-â”œâ”€â”€ config/          # Directory that stores UDEV rules used by UVP Tools.
+©À©¤©¤ config/          # Directory that stores UDEV rules used by UVP Tools.

-â”œâ”€â”€ cpfile.sh        # Tool for copying components of the UVP Tools compatible with the current Linux distribution during self-upgrade of UVP Tools.
+©À©¤©¤ cpfile.sh        # Tool for copying components of the UVP Tools compatible with the current Linux distribution during self-upgrade of UVP Tools.

-â”œâ”€â”€ install          # Scripts for installing, uninstalling, and upgrading the UVP Tools package.
+©À©¤©¤ install          # Scripts for installing, uninstalling, and upgrading the UVP Tools package.

-â”œâ”€â”€ Makefile         # File that define rules for building the UVP Tools package.
+©À©¤©¤ Makefile         # File that define rules for building the UVP Tools package.

-â”œâ”€â”€ README           # Readme file of UVP Tools.
+©À©¤©¤ README           # Readme file of UVP Tools.

-â”œâ”€â”€ upg.sh           # Script for self-upgrading UVP Tools on a VM to the UVP Tools version installed on the host.
+©À©¤©¤ upg.sh           # Script for self-upgrading UVP Tools on a VM to the UVP Tools version installed on the host.

-â”œâ”€â”€ uvp-monitor/     # Source code of uvp-monitor.
+©À©¤©¤ uvp-monitor/     # Source code of uvp-monitor.

-â”œâ”€â”€ uvp-xenpv/       # Source code of the Xen front-end driver.
+©À©¤©¤ uvp-xenpv/       # Source code of the Xen front-end driver.

-â”‚ â”œâ”€â”€ uvp-classic_xen_driver-2.6.32to3.0.x/   # Source code of the classic Xen front-end driver, which works well with SLES 11 SP.
+©¦ ©À©¤©¤ uvp-classic_xen_driver-2.6.32to3.0.x/   # Source code of the classic Xen front-end driver, which works well with SLES 11 SP.

-â”‚ â”œâ”€â”€ uvp-classic_xen_driver-3.12.xto3.16.x/  # Source code of the classic Xen front-end driver, which works well with SLES 12 SP and openSUSE 13.2.
+©¦ ©À©¤©¤ uvp-classic_xen_driver-3.12.xto3.16.x/  # Source code of the classic Xen front-end driver, which works well with SLES 12 SP and openSUSE 13.2.

-â”‚ â”œâ”€â”€ uvp-pvops_xen_driver-2.6.32to4.0.x/     # Source code of the pvops front-end driver, which works well with CentOS/RHEL 6.x, Debian 8, and Fedora 22.
+©¦ ©À©¤©¤ uvp-pvops_xen_driver-2.6.32to4.0.x/     # Source code of the pvops front-end driver, which works well with CentOS/RHEL 6.x, Debian 8, and Fedora 22.

-â”‚ â””â”€â”€ others/       # Source code of the classic Xen front-end driver, which works well with CentOS/RHEL 4.x/5.x, Fedora 9/12, SLES 10 SP, and Ubuntu 8/12.
+©¦ ©¸©¤©¤ others/       # Source code of the classic Xen front-end driver, which works well with CentOS/RHEL 4.x/5.x, Fedora 9/12, SLES 10 SP, and Ubuntu 8/12.

-â””â”€â”€ version.ini      # Version information of UVP Tools source code.
+©¸©¤©¤ version.ini      # Version information of UVP Tools source code.

 Installing UVP Tools